forestdussault/variantPipe/README.md

 ### Other options:
 - `-bt, --bowtie2`: set the aligner to bowtie2 instead of bbmap
-- `qm, --qualimap`: process each output bam file with qualimap
+- `-qm, --qualimap`: process each output bam file with qualimap

 *Example command:*